-Tandem nursing (breastfeeding two different age siblings) is not only possible, but most toddlers will tell you it’s preferable!
-The arrival of a new baby can be unsettling for older children especially those too young to fully understand the implications.
-Change is inevitable, but tandem nursing helps your toddler know that the breast is still a safe and secure place.
+Tandem nursing (breastfeeding two different age siblings) is not only possible, but most children will tell you it’s preferable!
+The arrival of a new baby can be unsettling for children especially those too young to fully understand the implications.
+Change is inevitable, but tandem nursing helps your older child know that the breast is still a safe and secure place.

 Regardless of age, breast milk continues to provide important nutrients and disease protection for as long as a child breastfeeds.
-Breastfeeding also strengthens the emotional bond between a mother and her child, making the transition from family of three to family of four (or more!) easier.
+Breastfeeding also strengthens the emotional bond between a mother and her child, making the transition to a larger family easier.

 An older child can ease engorgement, making it easier for your newborn to latch on.
 At the same time, an experienced toddler can stimulate milk release, so that the needs of both children are easily met.